 - Regularly check your credit report – During and after divorce, checking your credit regularly can be central to protecting it, as these checks can reveal if or when a bitter ex may have run up debt in your name, defaulted on paying joint debt payments, or defaulted on paying debts (s)he was ordered to in the divorce decree or settlement.
 Given that any of those situations could impact your credit, the sooner you catch them (by spotting questionable notations on your credit report), the sooner you address and resolve them so that they have minimal (if any) negative impacts on your credit.

-When you need superior representation in an Oregon divorce, contact a Portland divorce attorney at Helzer & Cromar, LLP.
+When you need superior representation in an Oregon divorce, contact a Beaverton divorce attorney at Helzer & Cromar, LLP.
 Known for putting our clients’ needs first, our lawyers are focused on bringing various types of family legal issues to favorable resolutions.

 To find out more about our services and how we can help you, call us at (503) 626-2889 or send us an email via the contact form on this page.
 The attorneys at Helzer & Cromar provide the highest quality legal services to clients in Portland and Beaverton, as well as throughout the state of Oregon.